 4. Laura Hammett

-The British-born designer set up her eponymous firm with Aaron Hammett in 2008, specialising in luxury residential projects across the world but particularly in Britain’s most coveted hotspots, including Kensington, Knightsbridge and Henley-on-Thames.
-Every project by the design super-couple is directed with the pursuit of classic contemporary excellence in mind.
+The British-born interior designer set up her eponymous firm with Aaron Hammett in 2008, specialising in luxury residential projects across the world but particularly in Britain’s most coveted hotspots, including Kensington, Knightsbridge and Henley-on-Thames.
+Every project by this British design super-couple is directed with the pursuit of classic contemporary excellence in mind.
 Their combined 25 years experience enables the pair to create elegant colour schemes with their eyes closed and you know any space they touch is going to be occupied by the most beautiful home accessories.
 As well as working on contemporary homes, the firm has also transformed several listed buildings with the utmost care and precision, bringing them into a modern-day focus whilst maintaining their original characteristics.
 And for the shopaholics out there, Laura Hammett’s stylish storage solutions are the stuff fashionistas’ dreams are made of.

-Image Credit: Kelly Hoppen
+Image Credit: Kelly Hoppen Interiors

 5. Kelly Hoppen

 Kelly Hoppen has firmly established herself as the head of one of the most famous British interior design houses.
 The designer has well and truly perfected the art of interior design with her signature look which is all about neutral tones and lots of them – whites, greys, beiges and, her all-time favourite, taupe.
 These calm colour palettes and her integration of eastern and western influences result in balanced interiors.
 Beautiful textures are also important to the designer and are a mainstay in her interior projects to bring a feeling warmth and comfort.
-Carefully contemplated lighting and luxurious but low-key accessories are why the design guru counts a host of high-profile commercial collaborators and A-list celebrities as clients, including Victoria and David Beckham, Madonna and Elton John.
+Carefully contemplated lighting and luxurious but low-key accessories are why the English design guru counts a host of high-profile commercial collaborators and A-list celebrities as clients, including Victoria and David Beckham, Madonna and Elton John.

 Image Credit: Veere Grenney